odisfm/zcx-core/docs/content/tutorials/getting-started/reading-zcx-configurations.md

 Having said that, just like ClyphX, zcx expects to receive its configuration files in a particular format.

-Having said that, just like ClyphX, zcx expects to receive its configuration files in a particular format.
+## X-Controls and ZControls

 To define X-controls, ClyphX uses a custom format, designed for simplicity:

 ```ClyphX
 RECORD = CC, 1, 79, 127, 0, SRECFIX 8